 Mas took interest in music as a young child; especially in jazz music.
 At 11 years old he started learning the trumpet and joined the school band.
 Before long, he was listening to old recordings by Duke Ellington, Benny Goodman, Glenn Miller, and others.
 But a few years later, after another move to Munich Germany, he had a chance to borrow an alto saxophone from his sister’s friend.
 This, ultimately changed his life.
 With a magazine cutout of a fingering chart and CDs and cassettes of his favorite music, he began teaching himself.
 He was 15 years old.

-Fueled with a passion for cross-cultural experience, Mas started to incorporate the Japanese shakuhachi into his music, and began his apprenticeship with master shakuhachi artist Masayuki Koga.
-In addition to woodwinds, Mas fell in love with the sound of Brazilian Samba drumming and spent several years studying and playing within the rich Brazilian Samba community in the bay area.
-From 2006 to 2011 he served as the director for SambAsia San Francisco, an award winning Samba group originally founded by Jimmy Biala.
+Fueled with a passion for cultural experiences, Mas started to incorporate the Japanese shakuhachi into his music, and began his apprenticeship with master shakuhachi artist Masayuki Koga.
+And in addition to wind instruments, Mas fell in love with the sound of Brazilian Samba and immersed himself in Brazilian drumming, studying with the masters and playing with the rich Brazilian Samba community in the bay area.
+From 2006 to 2011 he served as the artistic director for SambAsia San Francisco, an award winning escole de samba founded by renowned percussionist Jimmy Biala.

 Mas’s sound encompasses the many cultural traditions he’s been touched by, and the worldview developed though diverse life experiences.
 He aims to create music that respects traditions and goes beyond styles and idioms, and ultimately help diminish all forms of social boundaries.